 May 17, 2021, Northern District of Illinois – Debtor VitaHEAT Medical, LLC manufactured and sold medical products.
 Defendant William Haas was the director of the Debtor, and his company, Defendant Thinheat, LLC, was one of the Debtor’s members.
 Thinheat owned several patents and in 2012 issued a patent license to the Debtor.
-Six years later, unhappy with the Debtor, Haas had Thinheat terminated the license, and the Debtor allegedly ended up in a Chapter 7 bankruptcy case.
-Ilene Goldstein was appointed as a Trustee for the bankruptcy estate of the Debtor.
-Goldstein brought an adversary proceeding alleging that Haas and Thinheat breached their fiduciary duties to the Debtor by terminating the license and sought damages for the breach.
-She also alleged that the license termination was a fraudulent transfer and hence must be avoided.
+Six years later, unhappy with the Debtor, Haas had Thinheat terminate the license, and the Debtor allegedly ended up in a Chapter 7 bankruptcy case.
+Ilene Goldstein was appointed as a Trustee for the Debtor’s bankruptcy estate.
+Goldstein brought an adversary proceeding alleging that Haas and Thinheat “breached” their “fiduciary duties” to the Debtor by terminating the license and sought damages for the “breach.”
+She also alleged that the license termination was a “fraudulent transfer” and hence must be avoided.
 Haas and Thinheat moved to dismiss Goldstein’s amended complaint for failure to state a claim.

 With regards to the insolvency claim, the Court held that Goldstein did not supply any facts.
 She merely alleges that “the Debtor was insolvent at the time of the termination.”
 According to the Court, these allegations were merely conclusions and not facts.

 The Court dismissed the Trustee’s complaint with leave to amend.

 Goldstein v.
 Haas (In re VitaHEAT Med., LLC), Nos.
 18 B 35295, 20 A 406, 2021 Bankr.
 LEXIS 1329 (Bankr.
 N.D.
 Ill.
 May 17, 2021)